BioSS Courses

 This course introduces participants to the use of R on Windows systems.
 The basics of how to install R, write simple scripts, read and manipulate data, create graphics, do statistical analyses and very basic programming are covered.
 Practicals form an important part of the course.
 No previous experience with R is assumed.

-Basic Statistics courses
+Basic Statistics in R *

 Emphasis is placed on exploratory methods for examining data prior to analysis, using graphs, tables and summary statistics.
 The course then progresses to cover the elementary aspects of estimation and testing, including